nissimuseri/DevOps-Learning/deploy_rke_on_centOS.md

-# How to deploy a RKE(Runcher Kubernetes Engine) cluster on CentOS:
+# How to deploy a RKE(Runcher Kubernetes Engine) cluster on CentOS

 ## Step 1 - Install RKE on the VM: